DataBiosphere/data-browser/README.md

-# UCSC Boardwalk
+# HCA Data Portal

-UCSC Boardwalk is a MEAN stack app and uses standard setup/configuration tools (NPM and Grunt).
+HCA Data Portal is a MEAN stack app and uses standard setup/configuration tools (NPM and Grunt).

 See the following for more details: